Clone HDD to SSD(Solid-State Disk) without Reinstalling Windows 11 or Windows 10 - Qiling

 The causes of disk boot issues are various.
 I'll show you three situations.

-If there is any situation you cannot handle after cloning your HDD to an SSD using Qiling Backup, feel free to contact our support team (support@idiskhome.com) for assistance.
+If you encounter any issues after cloning your HDD to an SSD using Qiling Backup, you can reach out to our support team at support@idiskhome.com for help.

 Issue 2.
 Software Asks or Activation

-The software installed on your system disk may ask for activation after you clone the HDD to SSD.
-Here you will need to contact the software producer.
-They will help you reactivate the software.
+The software on your system disk may require activation after cloning the HDD to SSD.
+Contact the software producer for assistance with reactivation.
+They will provide guidance on how to proceed.

 Issue 3.
 Get a Misaligned SSD After Cloning

-It happens that your SSD is misaligned after the disk cloning.
-Misalignment will reduce the performance of your SSD.
-Thus, if you find your SSD is misaligned, you can use the 4K alignment feature in the free partition manager - Qiling Partition Master to align sectors on your SSD.
-You can check the alignment of your SSD following the steps below:
+If your SSD is misaligned after disk cloning, it can reduce its performance.
+To fix this, you can use the 4K alignment feature in a free partition manager like Qiling Partition Master to align sectors on your SSD.
+You can check the alignment of your SSD by following the steps below.

 Step 1.
 Press "Windows + R" and enter msinfor32.